Mayitzin/ahrs/README.md

 - New operations, properties and methods for class `Quaternion` (now also derived from `numpy.ndarray`)
 - Docstrings are improved with further explanations, references and equations whenever possible.

-## More Attitude Estimators!
+## More Attitude Estimators

-One of the biggest improvements in this version is the addition of many new attitude estimation algorithms for low-cost devices.
+One of the biggest improvements in this version is the addition of many new attitude estimation algorithms.

 All estimators are refactored to be consistent to the original articles describing them.
-They have in-code reference to the original equations, so that you can follow the articles along with the code, if you need to.
+They have in-code references to the original equations, so that you can follow the original articles along with the code.

-Implemented attitude estimators are checked as ``Ready``.
+Implemented attitude estimators are labeled as ``Ready`` in the following table.
 More Estimators are still a *Work In Progress*, or *planned* to be added in the future.

 | Algorithm      | Gyroscope | Accelerometer | Magnetometer | Status  |
 |----------------|:---------:|:-------------:|:------------:|:-------:|